BioNomad/tuftsTutorials/docs/stats/binomial-test.md

 - $\alpha$ or probability where we reject the null (a.k.a hypothesis where any oberved differences are due to chance)
 - test statistic or numeric summary to help distinguish between the the null and the alternative hypothesis

 Here we will ask, is this proportion of males evidence that males are over-represented in glioblastoma patients?
-So if we wanted to test for this risk, we could specify the number of males in our samples, the total number of observations, and the probability under the null hypothesis(that there is a 50% probability of male patients and a 50% probability of female patients).
+So if we wanted to test for this overrepresentation, we could specify the number of males in our samples, the total number of observations, and the probability under the null hypothesis(that there is a 50% probability of male patients and a 50% probability of female patients).

 ```R
 binom.res <- binom.test(x = 13, n = 20, p = 0.5, alternative = "two.sided")